R0ckySu/MewtwoMegaEvo/README.md

 5. Json (nlohmann::json Fetched by CMake, No need to install manually)
 6. [RTTR](https://www.rttr.org) Allows C++ do run time reflection with this lib
 7. [muparserx](https://beltoforion.de/en/muparserx/index.php#idIntro) math expression parser.
-8. [exprtk](https://github.com/ArashPartow/exprtk) Will be replaced by muparserx.
+8. [exprtk](https://github.com/ArashPartow/exprtk) Math expression parser, will be replaced by muparserx in future update.

 ## Quick Start Guide
 1. In your command line prompt, go to the playground of MewtwoMegaEvo